12 Towns In Florida That Were Frozen In Time

 Key West is an island paradise well-known for its literary and maritime history.
 It has a unique blend of old-world charm and new-world contemporary living.
 “Old Town” is the name of Key West’s historic district, where many must-see landmarks are located, such as the iconic 1891 Custom House Key West in Mallory Square, which was originally a post office and courthouse but is now a museum.
 The Shipwreck Treasure Museum takes visitors back to 1851 with tales of sunken treasure and ships lost at sea.
 Ernest Hemingway famously made his home in Key West, and President Harry S. Truman spent time in the Little White House.

-Learn about the area’s maritime connection with a trip to the Key West Lighthouse & Museum, which dates back to the 19th century.
-Climb the 88 steps to the top, where Barbara Mabrity was the lighthouse keeper and one of the only women in history to hold the position during that time.
-Visit the 19-acre Key West Cemetery, another attraction in town, where over 100,000 people are laid to rest, and look for the infamous headstone that reads, “I told you I was sick.”
+Discover the area’s maritime history with a visit to the Key West Lighthouse & Museum, established in the 19th century.
+Ascend the 88-step staircase to the top, where Barbara Mabrity served as the lighthouse keeper and was among the rare women to hold such a role at the time.
+Explore the 19-acre Key West Cemetery, another local attraction, housing over 100,000 burials.
+Keep an eye out for the famous headstone inscribed with, “I told you I was sick.”

 White Springs